Americans get biggest road win and capture the Presidents Cup for the 10th straight time

 “A lot of these matches were so close,” International captain Mike Weir said.
 “It’s disappointing not to get a win.
 We put our team together to win this thing, and when you don’t get a win, it’s disappointing, but a lot of great things to take away.”

-The Americans made a winner out of captain Jim Furyk, who was at the helm in France five years ago when they lost to Europe in the Ryder Cup.
+The Americans made a winner out of Furyk, the captain in France five years ago when Europe won the Ryder Cup.
+This is a new team — a young team — free of distraction, filled with confidence from having won every Presidents Cup since 2005.

-“These players were amazing,” Furyk said.
-“It was a really good group of 12, an easy bunch.
-I had great leadership at the top.
-They made the captain's job really easy, and these guys played their hearts out this week.
-They really played well on the back nine.”
+“Really the matches come down to just some special moments,” Furyk said.
+“For one reason or another, these guys usually play loose in the Presidents Cup, they let it fly, and we’ve been able to win some crucial points, make some crucial putts.”

-Furyk sent out Schauffele in the opening match against Jason Day, and the cool Californian made five birdies in eight holes to seize control early.
-It ended on the 15th hole.
+Furyk sent out Schauffele in the opening match, and the cool Californian made five birdies in eight holes to seize control early.
+He holed a 45-foot birdie putt on the opening hole with Day in close birdie range, took his first lead with a 25-foot birdie putt on the par-3 fifth and never let his foot off the gas.

 “All of our 12 guys can compete,” Schauffele said.
 “My goal was just to set the tone, get red up on that board as early as possible, and I was able to do that.”